observable-playground/observable-playground/src/examples/rxjs/forkJoin.md

 name:
 title:		forkJoin
 pageTitle:	RxJS forkJoin function example + marble diagram
-desc:		Creates Observable from multiple Observables.
+desc:		Creates an Observable from multiple Observables.
 Resulting stream waits for all input streams to complete, then combines and emits their latest values
 docsUrl:	https://rxjs.dev/api/index/function/forkJoin
 -->

-Creates Observable from multiple Observables.
+forkJoin creates an Observable from multiple Observables.
 Resulting stream waits for all input streams to complete, then combines and emits their latest values

 ```js